 The record also lists the zip code or city, county and state where the individual last resided and where the last social security benefit payment was sent before the individual's death.

-By 2012 the SSDI contained records for approximately 90 million individuals and the number of individuals in the database continues to increase each day.
+Today the SSDI contains records for approximately 90 million individuals and the number of individuals in the database continues to increase each day.
 Even though Social Security didn't begin until 1935 there are death records in the Social Security Death Index for many individuals who were born before 1900.

 You can search the SSDI database online in many ways.
 For example, you might provide only an individual's name and year of birth for a search that might return the individual's date of death as well as some last residence information.
 With this discovered information you might be able to find an obituary for the deceased in a local newspaper.